 5: Input

 In the last lesson we discussed user input, but did not really explain how user input is obtained.
 In Python, the user types one line of input at a time.
-Your program uses the input() function to actually obtain the next line of input from the user.
-The input() function always gives back a str; as we saw in lesson 4, this can be converted to an int or a float.
+You should use the input() function to actually obtain the next line of input from the user.
+The input() function takes no arguments and always gives back a str.

 Here is an example of using input() to get input.
 The grader will automatically specify the input for the program.